davidtchiu/davidtchiu.github.io/teaching/cs261/hwk8.ehm/index.md

 There are only two words in the English language that match this pattern: `"doable"` and `"double"`.
 If the player who chose the hidden word is playing fairly, then you have a fifty-fifty chance of winning this game if you guess `'A'` or `'U'` as the missing letter.
 However, if your opponent is cheating and hasn't *actually committed* to either word, then there is no possible way you can win this game.
 No matter what letter you guess, your opponent can claim that they had picked the other word, and you will lose the game.
 That is, if you guess that the word is "doable," they can pretend that they actually committed to "`double`" the whole time, and vice-versa.

 #### Word Families
 Let's illustrate this technique with an example.
-Suppose that you are playing Hangman and it's your turn to choose a word, which we'll assume is of length 4.
+Let's assume the secret word length is 4.
 Rather than committing to a secret word, you instead compile a list of every four-letter word in the English language.
-For simplicity, let's assume that English only has a few 4-letter words, all of which are reprinted here:
+For simplicity,  assume that  the English language only has a few 4-letter words, all of which are printed here:

-ALLY    BETA    COOL    DEAL    ELSE    FLEW    GOOD    HOPE    IBEX
+ALLY   BEST   BETA    COOL    DEAL    ELSE    FETA   FLEW    GOOD    HOPE    IBEX    META

 Now, suppose that your opponent guesses the letter `'E'`.
 You now need to tell your opponent which letters in the word you've "picked" are E's.
-Of course, you haven't picked a word, and so you have multiple options about where you reveal the E's.
+Of course, you haven't actually picked a word yet, and so you have multiple options about where you reveal the E's.
 Here's the above word list, with E's highlighted in each word:

-ALLY    B**E**TA    COOL    D**E**AL    **E**LS**E**    FL**E**W    GOOD    HOP**E**    IB**E**X
+ALLY  B**E**ST    B**E**TA    COOL    D**E**AL    **E**LS**E**  F**E**TA  FL**E**W    GOOD    HOP**E**   IB**E**X   M**E**TA

-If you'll notice, every word in your word list falls into one of the following “word families:”
+If you'll notice, every word in your list falls into one of the following *“word families:”*

-- `----`, which contains the words ALLY, COOL, and GOOD
+- `----`, which contains the words: ALLY, COOL, and GOOD
-- `-E--`, which contains B**E**TA and D**E**AL
+- `-E--`, which contains: B**E**ST, B**E**TA, D**E**AL, F**E**TA, M**E**TA    `<-- choose this!`
-- `--E-`, which contains FL**E**W and IB**E**X
+- `--E-`, which contains: FL**E**W and IB**E**X
-- `E--E`, which contains **E**LS**E**
+- `E--E`, which contains: **E**LS**E**
-- `---E`, which contains HOP**E**
+- `---E`, which contains: HOP**E**

-**(Hint: Say, that that looks like a `HashMap` that maps word families (strings) to a list of words within that family!)**
+**(Hint: Say, that looks like a `HashMap` that maps word-families (keys) to a list of words within that family (values)!)**

-Since the letters you reveal have to correspond to some word in your word list, you can choose to reveal any one of the above five families.
+Since the letters you reveal have to correspond to *some* word in your word list, you can choose to reveal any one of the above five families.
 There are many ways to pick *which* word family to reveal – perhaps you want to steer your opponent toward a smaller family with more obscure words, or toward a larger family in the hopes of keeping your options open.
-In this assignment, in the interests of simplicity, we'll adopt the latter approach and always choose the largest of the remaining word families.
-In this case, it means that you should choose to commit to the word family `----`.
-This reduces your word list down to:
+In this assignment, we'll adopt the latter approach and always choose the largest of the word families.
+In this case, it means that you should commit to the word family `-E--`, which reduces your word list down to:

-ALLY    COOL    GOOD
+BEST, BETA, DEAL, FETA, META

-and since you didn't reveal any letters, you would tell your opponent that their guess was wrong.
+and since the word family you picked had to reveal the `E` that they guessed, you would tell your opponent that their guess was right!
+(And it wouldn't count against them.)
 Let's see a few more examples of this strategy.
-Given this 3-word word list, suppose your opponent now guesses the letter `O`, then you would further break your word list (of ALLY, COOL, and GOOD) down into two families:
+They now guess the letter `T`, which prompts you to further break your word list down into the following families:

+- `-E--`, which contains D**E**AL
-- `-OO-`, which contains C**OO**L and G**OO**D
+- `-ET-`, which contains B**E**TA, F**E**TA, M**E**TA   `<-- choose this!`
-- `----`, which contains ALLY
+- `-E-T`, which contains B**E**ST

-The first of these word families is larger than the second, and so you choose it, revealing two `O`'s in the word and reducing your list down to:
+The second of these word families is larger than the rest, so you choose it, revealing the `T`'s in the word and reducing your list down to:

-COOL    GOOD
+BETA, FETA, META

 But what happens if your opponent guesses a letter that doesn't appear anywhere in your word list?
-For example, what happens if your opponent now guesses `'T'`?
+For example, what happens if your opponent now guesses `'L'`?
 This isn't a problem.
-If you try splitting these words apart into word families, you'll find that there's only one family, the family `----` in which `T` appears nowhere and which contains both `COOL` and `GOOD`.
+If you try splitting these words apart into word families, you'll find that there's only one family, the family `-ET-` in which `L` appears nowhere and which still contains BETA FETA and META.
 Since there is only one word family here, it's trivially the largest family, and by picking it you'd maintain the word list you already had.

+If the player has enough guesses left, they might then pick `B`, whittling down to:

+- `BET-`, which contains B**E**TA
+- `-ET-`, which contains F**E**TA, M**E**TA      `<-- choose this!`
+- `BE-T`, which contains B**E**ST

+... and so on, until they either run out of guesses (and lose) or they actually get it!
 There are two possible outcomes of this game.
 First, your opponent might be smart enough to pare the word list down to one word and then guess what that word is.
 In this case, you should congratulate them – that's an impressive feat considering the scheming you were up to!
 Second, and by far the most common case, your opponent will be completely stumped and will run out of guesses.
 When this happens, you can pick any word you'd like from your list and say it's the word that you had chosen all along.
 The beauty of this setup is that your opponent will have no way of knowing that you were dodging guesses the whole time – it looks like you simply picked an unusual word and stuck with it the whole way.

 #### Instructions